tjdragon/AnythingAI/README.md

 Links, Podcasts, Repos of Interest.
 Created in Nov 2024, Last Updated: Today.

-## Agents & Other stuff - Categorized.
+## Agents & Other stuff - Categorized

 ### Vertical Agents
 Vertical AI agents are specialized AI systems designed to automate specific tasks and workflows within a particular industry or domain.